vergecurrency/verge/README.md

     algo=groestl
     ```

 7. Save the file and exit your editor.
 If using `nano` type `ctrl + x` on your keyboard and the `y` and hitting enter.
-This should have created a `VERGE.conf` file with what you just added.
+This should have created a `verge.conf` file with what you just added.

 8. Start the Verge daemon again

     ```shell
-    ./path/to/VERGEd
+    ./path/to/verged
     ```

-> **Note:** To check the status of how much of the blockchain has been downloaded (aka synced) type `./path/to/VERGEd getinfo`.
+> **Note:** To check the status of how much of the blockchain has been downloaded (aka synced) type `./path/to/verged getinfo`.

 > **Note**: If you see something like 'Killed (program cc1plus)' run ```dmesg``` to see the error(s)/problems(s).
 This is most likely caused by running out of resources.
 You may need to add some RAM or add some swap space.